My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 PW18.jpg

-Same as the first album, this LP would be released in North America under a different title, Internationalists, which removed two tracks (including thankfully “…Comic’s Instructions”) and added “Shout to the Top!”
+Again, this LP was released in North America under a different title, Internationalists, which removed two tracks (including thankfully “…Comic’s Instructions”) and added the single version of “Shout to the Top!”
 The album featured several singles in addition to “Walls Come Tumbling Down!”, including “Come to Milton Keynes” which referenced an ad for a city created to represent a new, modern concept in suburban living that was seen by many as fake and emblematic of all that was wrong with modern England.
 Weller still hadn’t lost his punk ethos.

-1986 would be the first year Paul wouldn’t release any music since The Jam’s first release in 1977.
-The Style Council’s third album would be released in ’87 and would again fail to capture the magic of their debut.
-Sticking mostly with the synth sound, though more laid back and still with jazz colouring, the album rode on an unambitious and safe R&B and soul sound that Weller had settled into deep comfort.
-It lacked standout tracks, though “It Didn’t Matter” was a nice synth-ballad reminiscent of “Long Hot Summer,” though lacked the infectious groove of that first song.
-“Heavens Above” is the best representation of the jazz-pop sound the band had mastered.
+1986 was the first year Paul didn’t release any music since The Jam’s debut in 1977.
+The Style Council’s third album came in ’87 and again failed to capture the magic of the debut.
+Sticking mostly with the synth sound, though more laid back and still with jazz colouring, the album rode on an unambitious and safe R&B and soul sound that Weller appeared well settled into.
+It lacked standout tracks, though “It Didn’t Matter” was a nice synth-ballad reminiscent of “Long Hot Summer,” though lacked that track’s infectious groove.
+“Heavens Above” was the best representation of the jazz-pop sound the band had mastered.

 PW19.jpg

-The band rebounded and found their groove again on their fourth effort, Confessions of a Pop Group.
+The band rebounded and found their groove again on the fourth effort, Confessions of a Pop Group.
 Dee C. Lee joined full-time and was much more present throughout.
 The keyboards were piano rather than synths and there were horns aplenty.
 The album had the same jazzy feel as Café Bleu and “How She Threw It All Away” captured the same feel as “My Ever Changing Moods.”
-The album was split into two sides, with the first side being jazz and classical styles while the second was more of the funk and soul of their typical style and featured a great trio, with the upbeat songs “Life at a Top People’s Health Farm” and “How She Threw It All Away” bookending the soulful “Why I Went Missing.”
+The album was split into two sides, with the first side being jazz and classical styles while the second was more of their funk and soul style and featured a great trio of tracks, in which the upbeat songs, “Life at a Top People’s Health Farm” and “How She Threw It All Away,” bookended the soulful, “Why I Went Missing.”
 Politics continued to play into the mix with “…Health Farm” being an anti-Thatcher song.

 PW20.jpg

 After a year off Weller quickly formed a new band, The Paul Weller Movement, in 1990.
 The name and the band wouldn’t last long as he would start cycling through players.
-Without a label or formal band it was a new situation for the experienced performer.
-After playing small venues for awhile Weller formed his own label, Freedom High, in order to release his first solo single, “Into Tomorrow,” in 1991.
-The single went to #36 on the UK chart and led to a signing with label, Go!
+Without a label or formal band, it was a new situation for the experienced performer.
+After playing small venues for a while Weller formed his own label, Freedom High, to release his first solo single, “Into Tomorrow,” in 1991.
+It went to #36 on the UK chart and led to a signing with the label, Go!
 Discs, and the recording of a full album in 1992.
-The next single was “Uh Huh Oh Yeah!” which rose to #18.
-It would seem Weller was once again not going to miss a beat, with his individual brand well established after his leading role in his two successful predecessor bands.
+The next single was “Uh Huh Oh Yeah!
+(Always There to Fool You)” which rose to #18.
+It seemed Weller was once again not going to miss a beat, now operating under his own name after his leading role in two successful predecessor bands.

 The album drew on some of the same jazz-pop sounds of The Style Council and abandoned some of the funkier and experimental aspects of the later albums.
-The result was a solid album of blues, soul, and jazz with strong, melody-driven songs.
+The result was a solid track listing of blues, soul, and jazz with strong, melody-driven songs.
 There was a return of guitar and much less keyboards, and the purer sound was a welcome change.
-The album would reach #8 in the UK, but as was always the case for the aging Mod, there would be no attention from overseas markets.
+The LP reached #8 in the UK, but as was always the case for the aging Mod, there was no attention from overseas markets.

 PW21.jpg